Strathnairn

 Strathnairn's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-A total of 81.2% of residents declare themselves completely clear of medical ailments, compared to 68.1% across Australian Capital Territory.
-The area has 3.2% of residents aged 65 and over (62 people), which is lower than the 15.3% in Australian Capital Territory.
-Health outcomes among seniors are particularly strong, broadly in line with the general population's health profile.
+A total of 81.2% declare themselves completely clear of medical ailments, compared to 68.1% in the Australian Capital Territory.
+As of 01-01-20XX, Strathnairn has 3.2% (62 people) residents aged 65 and over, lower than the 15.3% in the Australian Capital Territory.
+Despite this, health outcomes among seniors are strong and broadly align with the general population's health profile.

 Frequently Asked Questions - Health